 Because of food allergies, Staff will enforce strict "No food trading/sharing" rules.
 Please do not allow campers to trade or share food with anyone else!
-If any campers have serious food allergies, a Peanut/Nut Free Table will be utilized at all lunch and snack times.
+You will be made aware of any serious nut allergies by reviewing the "Teen Information/Emergency Consent" form completed by parents.
 This could vary session by session depending on campers enrolled.